 If this entire section is from the perspective of an objector, then what is the objector’s objection?
 If all of verses 18-19 are from the objector, then this person is arguing that it is impossible to demonstrate one’s faith to another person—even through works.
 To argue his point, the objector points to the examples of demons.
 They believe that there is one God (as do believers), but the result of good works does not follow from this.
 The objector is arguing that we cannot view works as a way to demonstrate our faith.
 This is really the tack that many licentious Christians take when being challenged to love others sacrificially.
 They frequently say, “I do have a strong faith!
 How can you see my heart?
 Who are you to judge me?”

-(2:20) James calls this objection “foolish.”
+(2:20) “But are you willing to recognize, you foolish fellow, that faith without works is useless?”
+James calls this objection “foolish.”
 He argues that we can see someone’s faith through their works.
 He opens by asking if the objector is willing to recognize that a faith without works is “useless” (argos).
 This Greek term relates to “power.”
 It means “unemployed, idle” or “unwilling to work” or “unproductive, useless, worthless” (BDAG).

 The subject of this discussion is not God’s justification of humans, but our ability to see if people are justified.
 How does James demonstrate how we can see if people are justified from a human perspective?